kanagarajnn/wireless-technology-5g-notes/Introduction/5G_Physical_Layer_Design_High_Level_Overview.md

 ## Introduction

-In this video, we will understand the design of the 5G physical layer at a very high level.
+In this topic, we will understand the design of the 5G physical layer at a very high level.
 Later in the course, we will go over each component in detail.

 ## Communication in 5G